Skip to content

 Sabbatical

 I've regularly been posting articles - at least once per month - since 2010.
 This year, a few things came up that took my attention away from creating content to help technical folks get more out of their career.
-Firstly, I went through a particularly challenging promotion cycle that required
+Firstly, I went through a particularly challenging promotion cycle

 Sabbatical